Updated: Feb 4, 2020

 Index schemes: These are widely popular investments in the West and some fund houses have begun to offer them in our country as well.
-An index scheme follows a passive strategy where the investments follow movement of benchmark indices like Sensex, Nifty and others.
+An indexing scheme follows a passive strategy where the investments follow the movement of benchmark indices like Sensex, Nifty and others.

-Sectoral schemes: Sectoral mutual funds are invested in specific sectors like IT, infrastructure, pharmaceuticals, and others or in segments like small cap, large cap etc. Such schemes usually provide a high return-high risk opportunity in equities.
+Sectoral schemes: Sectoral mutual funds are invested in specific sectors like IT, infrastructure, pharmaceuticals, and others or in segments like small-cap, large-cap or midcap.
+Such schemes usually provide a high return-high risk opportunity in the equities.

 Tax saving: Such schemes, as the name suggests, extend tax benefits to the investor.
 The funds are invested in equities and offer a long-term growth opportunity.
-More popularly known as equity linked savings schemes (ELSS), tax saving mutual funds usually has a three-year lock-in period.
+More popularly known as equity-linked savings schemes (ELSS), tax saving mutual funds usually have a three-year lock-in period.

 Balanced: These schemes allow investors to reap both income and growth at regular intervals.
 The funds are invested in fixed income securities as well as equities.
 The proportion of investment is pre-determined and disclosed in the scheme offer document.
 These instruments are best for the cautiously aggressive investor.